Get alerts of updates about «Information for schools, after school programmes and childcare centres»

 Contact-reducing measures in the infection control guidelines for schools and childcare centres are adapted to the teaching and care situation and based on children and young people's infectivity, their right to education and social needs.

 Guidelines for childcare centres, schools and after school programmes

 The Norwegian Institute of Public Health and the Norwegian Directorate for Education and Training have prepared guidelines for infection control in childcare centres, schools and after school clubs. the guidelines describe in detail the practical implications of measures to reduce transmission and to give advice and support to ensure good infection control for staff, children and adolescents.

-In the guideline published on 29th May 2020, the advice is graded by three different levels - green, yellow and red action levels - so that operations can be adapted to the appropriate infection situation.
+The advice is graded by three different levels - green, yellow and red action levels - so that operations can be adapted to the appropriate infection situation.
 The health authorities decide which level the schools shall follow.

 See the advice and updates at the Directorate for Education and Training: